47.4 F

 Doctors who provide abortion, transgender care could get legal protections under Virginia Democrat bill

-Health care providers have felt a “chilling effect” amid the national crackdown on abortion and transgender care, Hashmi said.
+Health care providers have felt a “chilling effect” amid the national crackdown on and transgender care, Hashmi said.
 Some states are “already imposing their laws onto other states,” she warned, citing a recent case in Louisiana where a New York doctor was indicted for prescribing an abortion pill online.

 Republicans, however, pushed back hard.
 During 40 minutes of debate, GOP senators raised concerns over minors receiving gender-affirming care or abortion medication from Virginia-based doctors via telemedicine.